 As one of the most recognizable names in home security, ADT works to keep a home safe.
 What may not be as obvious is how it works.

 Q: I’d like to get a security system to protect my home and family, but there are so many new options on the market that I’m not sure how to compare the plans.
 My neighborhood is full of ADT signs and stickers, and I’m familiar with the name, but I don’t really know what kind of system it is.
 What is ADT, and how does it work?

 A: It’s not surprising that you’re familiar with ADT’s name and logo (you may even be able to recall their television jingle).
-ADT is one of the oldest home security systems in the United States—it’s been providing home security for 145 years and has adapted to the changing needs of homeowners over time and the forward motion of technology.
+ADT is one of the oldest home security systems in the United States (and it’s one of the best home security systems out there)—it’s been providing home security for 145 years and has adapted to the changing needs of homeowners over time and the forward motion of technology.
 In this case, “oldest” means seasoned, not aged and stuck in the past.
 That said, ADT is a traditional home security provider.
 If you’ve been looking at options, you’ll have noted the recent uptick in DIY-style security companies who will send you equipment you install yourself and monitor through a smartphone app.
 ADT has an app that allows you to control your system, but it’s not primarily a DIY solution; ADT technicians will install the sensors and keypads that power your security, and professional monitors will be on standby 24/7 to alert first responders if there’s a problem.
 To keep up with current trends, ADT security does have a newer program called Blue, which allows for contract-free self-monitoring, but that plan still uses high-end, reliable equipment that promises profound home security backed by one of the oldest companies in the business.

 ADT is a home security company that has been operating for 145 years.
 It offers comprehensive security solutions for homes and businesses.